Kinetic modeling of knowledge and wealth dynamics in national and global markets: Conclusion and perspectives

-As future work, the kinetic description developed in this paper will be complemented by numerical experiments aimed at investigating and comparing the evolution of both the Boltzmann-type equations and their Fokker–Planck approximations, as well as the dynamics of the associated macroscopic quantities.
-Such simulations will not only provide a validation of the theoretical findings but will also offer deeper insights into transient behaviors, the role of migration and transfers, and the emergence of long-term equilibria under different market configurations, far from the quasi-invariant regime.
+As future work, the kinetic description developed in this paper will be complemented by numerical experiments.
+These will aim at investigating and comparing the evolution of both the Boltzmann-type equations and their Fokker–Planck approximations, as well as the dynamics of the associated macroscopic quantities.
+They will not only validate the theoretical findings but also provide deeper insight into transient behaviors, the role of migration and transfers, and the emergence of long-term equilibria under different market configurations.
 Moreover, since our asymptotic analysis indicates that distributions with power-law tails also emerge in the knowledge distribution within the populations, it would be interesting to explore this phenomenon in greater detail.
-In particular, understanding the mechanisms behind the formation of these tails and their impact on the evolution of national and global markets.
+In particular, understanding the mechanisms behind the formation of these tails and their impact on the evolution of national and global markets would be desirable.
 Finally, a natural extension of this work would be to compare the model with empirical data, evaluating its relevance for real-world market dynamics.